bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:36 AM CT, May 04</p>
+<p class="updated_time"> Latest data: 05:44 AM CT, May 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 74°, which is 8° **warmer** than yesterday.
-Tomorrow is expected to be 14° *colder* than today.
+Today's high is 76°, which is 9° **warmer** than yesterday.
+Tomorrow is expected to be 15° *colder* than today.

 Currently:

-- 52°
+- 53°
-- Partly Cloudy
+- Mostly Cloudy
-- 80% humidity
+- 87% humidity
-- 6 mph wind
+- 9 mph wind
-- 57% cloud cover
+- 63% cloud cover
-- 39 AQI 🟩
+- 38 AQI 🟩
-- 0.57 inches of rain expected in the next 48 hours
+- 0.53 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>